Tomius/LoD/README.md

 Land of Dreams
 ===

 Simple attempt of drawing big terrains in OpenGL with the geomipmapping level of detail algorithm.
+This project also servers as a test subject for my C++ OpenGL wrapper, oglwrap.

 Here's a picture of the program's current capability:
 ![screenshot](http://oi41.tinypic.com/2cbnyb.jpg)